ccie7599/vault_lke/README.md

 # Make the init script executable
 chmod +x vault-init.sh

-# Run initialization (this will initialize and configure Vault)
+# Run initialization (this will initialize vault-0, join vault-1 and vault-2 to Raft cluster)
 ./vault-init.sh

 # IMPORTANT: The script creates vault-init-keys.json
 # Store this file securely immediately!
 ```

+**Important Notes:**
+- Only vault-0 (the Raft leader) is initialized
+- vault-1 and vault-2 automatically join the Raft cluster
+- All commands require authentication with the root token
+- Use `env VAULT_TOKEN=$VAULT_TOKEN` when running kubectl exec commands

 **⚠️ CRITICAL SECURITY NOTICE:**
 - The `vault-init-keys.json` file contains unseal keys and the root token